This post is a travelguide about the best things to do in Shymkent. A city in the south of Kazakhstan that was once part of Kazakhstan’s silk road.

 The best things to do near Shymkent

 Sayram is another small silk road city 10 kilometers south of Shymkent and is nowadays more like a suburb.
 There is a mausoleum and some minarets, but they are not as impressive as in Turkestan.
-You can read more about Sayram here.
+However, if you still have time left it is an easy half day trip from Shymkent.

 The mountainous Aksu Zhabagly Park is among the top things to do near Shymkent for nature lovers.
 In spring this is the place to see wild tulips.
 Not many people know that tulips actually come from Kazakhstan, but they are in fact coming from this region.
 The park is also very famous among birdwatchers for the different species of birds.